 Personality types are far less precise than getting exact Big Five measurements, but knowing your personality type can give you a rough idea of where you fall on each dimension.

 In the graph below, each dot is an INTJ, placed by where they fall on each of the Big Five dimensions.
-While there is plenty of variation on each dimension, we can see a few common patterns among INTJs.
+You can see that INTJs can vary quite a bit on any single dimension.

 INTJs are higher on Openness to Experience

 INTJs are often highly open to experience, with less than 1% of INTJs falling below the average on Openness.